substancelab/deferred_associations/Readme.markdown

 How to install
 ==============

-As Rails plugin:
-    ./script/plugin install git://github.com/TylerRick/has_and_belongs_to_many_with_deferred_save.git

-As a gem:
-    sudo gem install has_and_belongs_to_many_with_deferred_save
+    sudo gem install deferred_associations

 Usage
 =====

     class Room < ActiveRecord::Base
       has_and_belongs_to_many_with_deferred_save :people
-    end
+      has_many_with_deferred_save :tables # TODO this doesn't work yet end

 Motivation
 ==========

-Let's say you want to validate the room.people collection and prevent the user from adding more people to the room than will fit.
+Let's say you want to validate the room.people collections and prevent the user from adding more people to the room than will fit.
 If they do try to add more people than will fit, you want to display a nice error message on the page and let them try again...

 This isn't possible using the standard has_and_belongs_to_many due to these two problems: